 Sometimes we just go there to hang out and other times we go there with particular items in mind, but most of the time when you head to the mall, you go with the intent of spending money.

-Below are a few ways to decrease the amount of money you spend at the mall so you can keep building your savings, while still being able to buy what you need (or want!).
+Below are 7 ways to decrease the amount of money you spend at the mall so you can keep building your savings, while still being able to buy what you need (or want!).

 But another effective way of learning about sales is by asking sales assistants.
 The sales associates know when a sale is approaching and which items, specifically, will be on sale.
 Depending on the store, the sales clerk may tell you to come back on a certain day to get your particular item, or they may even put your item(s) on hold until it goes on sale.